What is Kambo?

 - Loose, comfortable, non-restrictive clothing.

-- A yoga mat to lay down on, and a cushion, pillow or something comfortable to sit and rest on.
+- A yoga mat to lay down on, cushion to sit on, and pillow to rest your head on.

-- 3L of regular drinking water at room-temperature.
+- 2.5L of regular drinking water at room-temperature.

 - Something to tie up long hair.

 - People with asthma should bring their inhaler with them (as a precautionary measure).

 - Bring a pen and notebook, and a crystal, stone or special item to charge on the ceremonial altar / mesa, if you wish.